Online Trademark Search: Everything You Need to Know

 If the trademark you wish to use has been registered by another company, you will need to create a new mark.
 The person that uses a mark first is prioritized in terms of ownership, and their rights are protected by common law.

 If you need help performing an online trademark search, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.